PawseySC/singularity-containers/_episodes/45-docker-more.md

 ```
 {: .source}

-A `.dockerignore` reduces build-context processing and helps prevent unrelated or sensitive files from being available to broad `COPY` instructions.
-It does not remove content that a Dockerfile explicitly creates during a build.
+A `.dockerignore` file excludes matching paths from the build context sent to Docker.
+This reduces build-context processing and helps prevent unrelated or sensitive files from being available to broad `COPY` or `ADD` instructions.
+It does not remove content that a Dockerfile explicitly creates or downloads during the build, and it reduces the final image size only when the excluded content would otherwise have been copied into the image.

+#### Understand what actually reduces image size

+Useful size-reduction practices include:

+1. Choose an appropriate supported base image.
+2. Install only packages required at runtime.
+3. Use `--no-install-recommends` where appropriate.
+4. Remove package indexes and temporary build files in the same `RUN` instruction that creates them.
+5. Keep the build context small and exclude unnecessary files with `.dockerignore`.
+6. Use multi-stage builds to leave compilers, headers, source files, and intermediate artefacts out of the final stage.

+As discussed in the previous Docker episode, files created in one image layer remain part of that layer even if a later instruction deletes them.
+For operations such as package installation, keep the package-index update, installation, and cleanup in the same `RUN` instruction so that temporary package data is not retained in an earlier layer.

+This does not mean that every command should be concatenated into a single `RUN` instruction.
+Combine commands whose filesystem changes belong together, while keeping separate logical build steps readable and allowing Docker to reuse useful cached layers.
+Fewer layers do not automatically produce a smaller or better image.

 ### Design for non-root execution